Tsehafetizaz/AirBnB_clone_v3/README.md

-This is read me for AirBnb clone version 3
+This is readme version 4 airBnb console project